John of God: Brothers Hospitallers

 Statue of St. John of God at the Church of Vilar de Frades, Barcelos, Portugal.

 The inscription reads:All things pass, only good works last.

 Slowly John drew to himself a dedicated circle of disciples who felt called to join him in this service.
 He organized his followers into the Order of Hospitallers, who were approved by the Holy See in 1572 as the Brothers Hospitallers of Saint John of God, who care for the sick in countries around the world.
-One mark of honour to his labours is that this order has been officially entrusted with the medical care of the pope.
-When John of God died the successor of the order was Pedro Soriano.
+One mark of honour for his work is that this order has been officially entrusted with the medical care of the pope.

+When John of God died, Pedro Soriano was appointed as his successor.